Notores/core/README.md

 ### Setup ###
 1. Please make sure to use the latest major version of [Node.js](https://github.com/nvm-sh/nvm#install--update-script).
-2. Run `npm i notores/core` (The Notores framework is still in development and in Beta, this package will be published on NPM soon)
+2. Run `npm i @notores/core` (The Notores framework is still in development and in Beta)
 3. Make sure you have `experimentalDecorators` and `emitDecoratorMetadata` set to `true` in your `tsconfig.json`

         "experimentalDecorators": true,